sib-swiss/containers-introduction-training/docs/course_material/day2/3_generalising_snakemake.md

 ### Creating a rule to count mapped reads

 Most of the analyses happening downstream the alignment step, including Differential Expression Analyses, are starting off read counts, either by exon or gene.
-However, you are still missing those counts!
+However, we are still missing those counts!

 !!! note "Counting reads on exons/genes"
-    To count reads mapping on genomic features, you first need a definition of those features.
+    To count reads mapping on genomic features, we first need a definition of those features.
 In this case, we picked one of the best-known model organism, _S. cerevisiae_, which has been annotated for a long time.
 These annotations are easily available on the [NCBI](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000146045.2/) or the [Saccharomyces Genome Database](https://www.yeastgenome.org/).
 If your organism has not been annotated yet, there are ways to work around this problem, but this is an entirely different field that we won't discuss here!

 !!! warning "Chromosome names"
     If you are working with genome sequences and annotations from different sources, remember that they **must** contain the chromosome names, otherwise counting will not work.